Ask a doctor about a prescription for BRONCOVIR ORAL SUSPENSION

 Broncovir can be taken with or without food.

-Pregnancy, breastfeeding, and fertility:
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-The medication is excreted in breast milk.
+The medicine is excreted in breast milk.

-Driving and operating machines:
+Driving and using machines:

-Broncovir oral suspension contains saccharose:
+Broncovir oral suspension contains sucrose

-Use of other medications:
+Use of other medicines:

-Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-Remember to take your medication.
+Remember to take your medicine.

-Pneumonia caused by Pneumocystis jiroveci (P. carinii)
+Pneumocystis jiroveci (P. carinii) pneumonia

 Adults, adolescents, and children:

-20 mg of trimethoprim and 100 mg of sulfamethoxazole/kg/day in two or more doses for two weeks.
+20mg of trimethoprim and 100mg of sulfamethoxazole/kg/day in two or more doses for two weeks.

 Acute exacerbations of chronic bronchitis in patients without risk factors, acute otitis media, and acute bacterial sinusitis:

-15 ml of Broncovir oral suspension every 12 hours (160 mg of trimethoprim/800 mg of sulfamethoxazole/12 hours)
+15ml of Broncovir oral suspension every 12 hours (160mg of trimethoprim/800mg of sulfamethoxazole/12 hours)

-3.75 ml of Broncovir oral suspension every 12 hours (40 mg of trimethoprim/ 200 mg of sulfamethoxazole/ 12 hours)
+3.75ml of Broncovir oral suspension every 12 hours (40mg of trimethoprim/200mg of sulfamethoxazole/12 hours)

 Special populations

-Older patients:
+Elderly patients:

 Patients with renal insufficiency: